awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-product-getting-started.md

 1. Choose **View existing repositories**\.

 1. Select the repository to which you want to upload\.

-Then select **View push commands** to see a list of instructions, including commands you can use to push Docker container images and Helm charts to that repository\.
+1. Select **View push commands** to open a list of instructions, including commands you can use to push Docker container images and Helm charts to that repository\.

+   For general information about how to push container images and other artifacts to repositories, refer to [Pushing an image](https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-push.html) in the *Amazon Elastic Container Registry User Guide*\.
+**Note**
+You can use the following Amazon Elastic Container Registry \(Amazon ECR\) API operations when calling `docker pull` or `docker push`:
+`DescribeImages` – Use this to review the metadata about the images in a repository\.
+`GetAuthorizationToken` – Use to authenticate before uploading artifacts to the repository, then use `docker pull` or `docker push` commands\.
+`ListImages` – Use to view a list of images you pushed\.

 1. Use the commands listed to push any needed artifacts from your local repository to the AWS Marketplace repository for your product\.
 **Note**
-The **tag** that you provide in the push commands is used to differentiate the version of the artifact that you are uploading to the repository\.
+The **tag** that you provide in the `push` commands is used to differentiate the version of the artifact that you are uploading to the repository\.
 Use a tag that makes sense for the version the artifacts are a part of\.

 1. Repeat for each container image or artifact you need in your version\.
 **Note**
 Your version can include up to 50 container images or artifacts in each delivery option\.
-See the following procedure for more information about delivery options\.
+Refer to the following procedure for more information about delivery options\.

-After you have uploaded your artifacts, you're ready to create the version of your product\.
+After you upload your artifacts, you're ready to create the version of your product\.

+**Note**
+Your container images are scanned automatically to see if they meet the [Container\-based product requirements](container-product-policies.md)\.
+For more information, refer to [Container product scans for security issues](#container-security)\.

+#### Adding a new delivery option without a template<a name="add-delivery-option"></a>

+1. To add a new delivery option without a template, choose **Add delivery option**\.
+After adding an option, follow the instructions in the following steps to configure it\.

+1. Choose a delivery method for the delivery option\.
+The delivery method determines how buyers will launch your software\.
+   + For a **Container image** delivery option, provide paths to container images in an Amazon Elastic Container Registry \(Amazon ECR\) repository that was created in the AWS Marketplace console\.
+Buyers use the container image paths to launch the software by pulling the images directly into their environments\.
+   + For a **Helm chart** delivery option, provide paths to Helm charts in an Amazon ECR repository that was created in the AWS Marketplace console\.
+Buyers install the Helm charts in their deployment environment to launch the software\.

+1. To add a **Container image** delivery option, perform the following steps:

+   1. In **Container images**, add the Amazon ECR URL to the container images that contain the product version software\.

+   1. In **Delivery option title** and **Deployment option description**, enter a title and description for this delivery option\.

+   1. In **Usage instructions**, enter detailed information to help your buyers use your software after launching it\.

+   1. In **Supported services**, select the environments that buyers can launch the software in\.

+   1. In **Deployment templates**, add resources that buyers can use to launch the software\.
+Enter a title and a URL to the resource for each template\.

+1. To add a **Helm chart** delivery option, perform the following steps:

+   1. In **Helm chart**, add the Amazon ECR URL to the Helm chart that buyers will install in their deployment environment to launch your software\.

+   1. In **Container images**, add the Amazon ECR URL to the container images that contain the product version software\.

+   1. In **Delivery option title** and **Deployment option description**, enter a title and description for this delivery option\.

+   1. In **Usage instructions**, enter detailed information to help your buyers use your software after launching it\.

+   1. In **Supported services**, select the environments that buyers can launch the software in\.

+   1. *Optional \- * In **Helm release name**, enter the name of the Kubernetes namespace where the Helm chart will be installed\.

+   1. *Optional \- * In **Helm installation namespace**, enter the name for the Helm release that will be used by the `helm install` command\.

+   1. *Optional \- * In **Kubernetes service account name**, enter the name of the Kubernetes service account that will be used to connect to AWS Identity and Access Management \(IAM\)\.
+The Kubernetes service account calls AWS services such as licensing or metering\.

+   1. Choose to enable **QuickLaunch** on this product version\.
+QuickLaunch is a feature in AWS Marketplace\.
+Buyers can use QuickLaunch to create an Amazon EKS cluster quickly and launch your software on it by using AWS CloudFormation\.
+For more information, see [QuickLaunch in AWS Marketplace](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-configuring-a-product.html#buyer-launch-container-quicklaunch)\.

+   1. In **Override parameters**, enter parameters that will be used in the Helm CLI commands that launch the software\.
+Buyers can override the provided default values\.
+If you have enabled QuickLaunch, also enter a parameter name and description for the CloudFormation form\.

+   1. Choose **Hide passwords and secrets** to mask sensitive information in consoles, command line tools, and APIs\.
+For more information, see the `NoEcho` parameter documentation in [Parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) in the *AWS CloudFormation User Guide*\.

+1. If needed, choose **Add delivery option** to add additional delivery options and perform the instructions in the previous steps to configure them\.

+1. Select **Submit**\.

+### Step 3: Adding a new version to your container product<a name="add-new-version"></a>

 **To add a new version to your container product**